Skip to content

 • Drifting off-task?
 Context signal-to-noise ratio collapsed.

-Every single one of those is a context engineering problem, not a routing problem.
-You can have the most elegant message bus in the world and your agents will still fail if the window is wrong.
+Every one of those is a context engineering problem.
+The most elegant message bus in the world still ships agents that fail if the window is wrong.

 The context window is the intelligence